-The complete SWAP Assessment report for Perquimans County Water may be viewed on the Web at: www.ncwater.org/pws/swap.
+The complete SWAP Assessment report for Perquimans County Water may be viewed on the Web at: SWAP Report for PERQUIMANS COUNTY WATER SYSTEM (newater.org).
 Note that because SWAP results and reports are periodically updated by the PWS Section, the results available on this web site may differ from the results that were available at the time this CCR was prepared.
 If you are unable to access your SWAP report on the web, you may mail a written request for a printed copy to: Source Water Assessment Program - Report Request, 1634 Mail Service Center, Raleigh, NC 27699-1634, or email requests to swap@ncdenr.gov.
 Please indicate your system name, number, and provide your name, mailing address and phone number.
 If you have any questions about the SWAP report, please contact the Source Water Assessment staff by phone at 919-707-9098.